VincentWei/minigui-docs/user-manual/MiniGUIUserManualFAQsEN.md

 frame buffer driver, or you have no proper access permission to open `/dev/fb0` device.

-Q) On Linux, what is the meaning of the error information below?
+Q) On Linux, what is the meaning of the error message below?

     vesafb does not support changing the video mode

 A) It is a warning that can be ignored.
-The VESA frame buffer driver does not support the display mode switching during running.
+The VESA frame buffer driver does not support display mode switching while running.
 It can only set video mode by the boot option for kernel.
 Moreover, once set, it cannot be changed unless you modify the boot option and restart your system.

-Q) On Linux, what is the meaning of the error information below?
+Q) On Linux, what is the meaning of the error message below?

     NEWGAL: No video mode large enough for the resolution specified.
     NewGAL: Set video mode failure.

-A) The main reason is that the display resolution being set in `MiniGUI.cfg` is higher than that supported by your NEWGAL engine.
+A) The main reason is that the display resolution being set in `MiniGUI.cfg` is higher than the one supported by your NEWGAL engine.
-Therefore, you can try to set a smaller resolution by modify `MiniGUI.cfg` file.
+Therefore, you can try to set a lower resolution by modify `MiniGUI.cfg` file.

 ----